Frequently Asked Questions

 For Science Lab Intensives nationwide:

 - The lab intensive fee is refundable at 75% until 90 days prior to the intensive.
-After that there is no refund but we will issue a voucher to attend another intensive.
+After that there is no refund but we will issue a voucher that can be used anytime (for any students in your family) for another lab intensive, online classes, self-paced online classes, or anything we offer.

 For Online Classes:

-- The online class fee is refundable at 75% until 90 days prior to the first class.
-From then through the first week of classes, the class fee is refundable at 50% or we can give you a voucher for another class that can be used anytime by any of your children.
+- The online class fee is refundable at 75% until 90 days prior to the first class, or we can give you a voucher for another class (or anything we offer) that can be used anytime by any of your children.
+From 90 days prior to the first class through the first week of classes, the class fee is refundable at 50% or we can give you a voucher for another class (or anything we offer) that can be used anytime by any of your children.
 After the first week of classes there is no refund.

 9. You offer two types of Biology, Chemistry, and Physics online classes; "Life Prep" and "College Prep" - what's the difference?